AlexIII/weather-node/readme.md

 # Weather Node

 <img style="border-radius: 15px;" width="170" align="right" src="img/wns-icon.png" />
-**Weather Node** is a small battery-powered module with temperature and humidity sensors that transmits measurements via Bluetooth LE to your phone.
+**Weather Node** is a small battery-powered temperature and humidity sensor that transmits measurements via Bluetooth LE to your phone.

 The battery is expected to last for 3 - 6 months (depending on battery and ambient temperature).